 Using a simple tool like checklists can help you make sure your sales managers are aware of their responsibilities and are held accountable to getting them done.
 This also gives you a great foundation for evaluating performance and setting clear expectations with managers who aren’t performing up to standard.

-This is a key part of systematizing your sales function – the more you have a standard procedure for success, the more your whole team will improve.
+This is a key part of systematizing your organization's sales function; the more you have a standard procedure for success, the more your whole team will improve.

-Try using checklists to support your sales management process and let us know how it works for you!
+Try using checklists to support your sales management process and let us know in the comments if and how it works for you!
+We love hearing from you readers.